Pawventures

 • TSA Security: You will need to remove your cat from the carrier to walk through the metal detector.
 The carrier goes through the X-ray machine separately.
 Put a harness and leash on your cat before reaching security.
 Hold your cat firmly or ask for a private screening room if your cat is skittish.

-• At the gate: Board as early as possible to get settled before the cabin fills with passengers and commotion.
+• At the gate: Board as early as possible to get settled before the cabin fills with passengers and activity.

 During the Flight